chenjr0719/Kobe-Engineer-Crawler/README.md

 **Kobe-Engineer-Crawler** is built by **Python 3** and only using **requests** library to crawling data.

-Make sure you already have **requests**, or you can use pip to instal them.
+Make sure you already have **requests**, or you can use pip to instal it.
 ```s
 pip install requests
 ```